hackclub/workshops/safeguarding/safeguarding_policy.md

     5.1 First Aid

     - Each event should have a first-aid kit fully stocked as per your country's health department guidelines.
-We higly recommed an organizer (per 55 participants) familiarizes themselves on how to use a first aid kit.
+We highly recommend an organizer (one for every 55 participants) familiarizes themselves on how to use their first aid kit.

     - Participants must disclose relevant medical/health information to Hack Club in advance (allergies, conditions, medications).